Sahiladevi/health_track/docs/project_plan.md

 ## Features

-- Cleaned and Combined Data: Took multiple messy NHANES and USDA FPED files and cleaned them up using Python scripts, making the data easy to understand and work with.
+- **Cleaned and Combined Data:** Took multiple messy NHANES and USDA FPED files and cleaned them up using Python scripts, making the data easy to understand and work with.

-- Organized Data in Steps: Saved the data at different stages—raw, interim, clean, and processed—so everything is well-organized and easy to track.
+- **Organized Data in Steps:** Saved the data at different stages — raw, interim, clean, and processed, so everything is well-organized and easy to track.

-- Created New Useful Info: Added new columns like income groups, physical activity levels, and a Healthy Eating Index score to better understand diet quality and lifestyle.
+- **Created New Useful Info:** Added new columns like income groups, physical activity levels, and a Healthy Eating Index score to better understand diet quality and lifestyle.

-- Automated Data Processing: Used a master Jupyter Notebook to run all the cleaning and organizing scripts in the right order, turning raw data into clean, ready-to-use datasets.
+- **Automated Data Processing:** Used a master Jupyter Notebook to run all the cleaning and organizing scripts in the right order, turning raw data into clean, ready-to-use datasets.

-- Stored Data in a Database: Put the cleaned and processed data into an SQLite database, loading it into their tables by topic (like diet, exercise, health) for easy access.
+- **Stored Data in a Database:** Put the cleaned and processed data into an SQLite database, loading it into their tables by topic (like diet, exercise, health) for easy access.

-- Merged Data for Analysis: Combined tables into larger datasets—one focusing on lifestyle and social factors, and another with all health info—saved as CSV files for further study.
+- **Merged Data for Analysis:** Combined tables into larger datasets, one focusing on lifestyle and social factors, and another with all health info—saved as CSV files for further study.

-- Used Survey Weights: Applied NHANES survey weights during analysis to make sure the results represent the whole U.S. population, even though the survey design is complex.
+- **Used Survey Weights:** Applied NHANES survey weights during analysis to make sure the results represent the whole U.S. population, even though the survey design is complex.

-- Handled Complex Survey Challenges: Since some Python tools don’t fully support NHANES’s survey design, used trusted workarounds like Weighted Least Squares and Generalized Linear Models with HC3 correction to get reliable results.
+- **Handled Complex Survey Challenges:** Since some Python tools don’t fully support NHANES’s survey design, used trusted workarounds like Weighted Least Squares and Generalized Linear Models with HC3 correction to get reliable results.

-- Analyzed Data with Multiple Notebooks: Ran focused analyses using different Jupyter Notebooks, looking at lifestyle habits, health outcomes, and differences across gender and race.
+- **Analyzed Data with Multiple Notebooks:** Ran focused analyses using different Jupyter Notebooks, looking at lifestyle habits, health outcomes, and differences across gender and race.

 ---